telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ## Introduction

-Note that there is also a [NGSIv1 version of this walkthrough](walkthrough_apiv1.md).
+Note that there is also an [NGSIv1 version of this walkthrough](walkthrough_apiv1.md).
 In general, you should use NGSIv2 (i.e. this document), except if you need context management availability functionality (aka NGSI9), not yet developed in NGSIv2.
 In the case of doubt, you should use NGSIv2.